Greg Jelks Born 16 August 1961 - Died 6 January 2017

-Prior to hitting our shores, Jelks had an incredible professional career.
-Jelks was signed by the Philadelphia Phillies in 1981 making his minor league debut the following summer in the Northwest League.
+Prior to hitting our shores, Jelks had an excellent professional career in the USA.
+Greg was signed by the Philadelphia Phillies in 1981 and made his minor league debut the following summer in the Northwest League.
 Jelks rose through the Philadelphia ranks to eventually make his Major League debut for the Philadelphia Phillies on August 20th 1987, playing 3rd base in a 10-2 Phillies win over the San Diego Padres at Veterans Stadium in Philadelphia.

-In 1993 Jelks first appeared for the Perth Heat, where immediately he became an iconic figure.
+In 1993 Jelks first appeared for the Perth Heat where he immediately became an iconic figure.
 His booming bat and class were admired by all who played against him, with him or watched him from the stands.
-Jelks represented the Perth Heat & WA in the Claxton shield in 1993, 1994, 1997, 1998, 1998, 2000 & 2001.

 Locally, Jelks was an enormous presence for the Melville Braves, South Perth Cubs, Morley Eagles and Carine Cats as both a player and a manger.